 - Offers a return of premium rider and annual renewable term life policy.

 - Online quotes offer a quick and easy way to check your rates.

 - Add-ons include serious illness, disability, accidental death benefit and waiver of premium riders.

-Best for rider selection: Global Atlantic Financial Group
+Best life insurance riders: Global Atlantic Financial Group

 Most insurers allow policyholders to customize their coverage with riders — and Global Atlantic Financial Group has the longest list we’ve seen.